Planets (junior)

 Earth: The third planet from the Sun and our home - it's unique in many ways.

-Mars: Sometimes called the ’red planet’ because it’s tinted red by iron oxide.
+Mars: Sometimes called the ’red planet’ because it’s tinted red by rusty iron.

 Jupiter: The largest planet, more than 300 times larger than the Earth.